talamaska/onboarding_overlay/README.md

 7. The Label box also supports having an arrow.
 This is controlled by `hasArrow`.
 The position is not calculated automatically.
 The default position is top.
 You will have to specify the position via arrowPosition by using the enum `ArrowPosition`.
 The `ArrowPosition.top` and `ArrowPosition.bottom` calculates the horizontal position automatically according to the widget of interest (the focused one which is visible through the overlay), the other arrow positions are centered in the label box e.g. `ArrowPosition.topCenter`, `ArrowPosition.bottomCenter`.
 In addition there are 2 new settings **from v3.0.0** - `ArrowPosition.autoVertical` and `ArrowPosition.autoVerticalCenter`, which will take care of positioning the arrow automatically relative to the label box and widget position.

-8. 8.
-The onboarding also supports forwarding the onTap event to the widget of interest.
+8. The onboarding also supports forwarding the onTap event to the widget of interest.
 You can control the behavior for each step using the overlayBehavior.
 It accepts the Flutter enum HitTestBehavior.
 By default, the value used is `HitTestBehavior.opaque`.
-- `HitTestBehavior.opaque` blocks the onTap on the widget and will trigger the onTap only on the overlay
+- `HitTestBehavior.opaque` ignores the clicks on the focused widget and always will navigate to next step
-- `HitTestBehavior.translucent` triggers onTap callbacks on the widget and on the overlay
+- `HitTestBehavior.translucent` forwards clicks on the focused widget and on the overlay in the same time
-- `HitTestBehavior.deferToChild` triggers only the onTap on the widget
+- `HitTestBehavior.deferToChild` the clicks on the hole are forwarded to the focused widget, clicks on the overlay navigates to next step.

-9. Sometimes the title and the bodyText might not fit well in the constrained label box, because of the long texts, longer translations or smaller screens.
+9. Sometimes the `titleText` and the `bodyText` might not fit well in the constrained label box, because of the long texts, longer translations or smaller screens.
 There are 2 behaviors for this scenario.
 The default one will limit the title to 2 lines and the bodyText to 5 lines and will overflow both with ellipsis, the second one is to automatically resize the texts.
 This is controlled by the Onboarding property `autoSizeTexts`, which default value is `false`.

 10. The onboarding can show only a portion of the defined steps with a specific start index.
 Use `showWithSteps` method.
 Remember that the steps indexes are 0-based (starting from zero)